netbox-community/netbox-zero-to-hero/ansible/ansible-setup.md

 python3 -m venv .
 source bin/activate
 ```
-3. Upgrade PIP (Python package manager) and install Pynetbox (NetBox API client library), and Ansible:
+3. Upgrade PIP (Python package manager) and install Pynetbox (NetBox API client library), Ansible and the NetBox modules for Ansible using Ansible Collections:
 ```
-python3 -m pip install --upgrade pip pip3 install pynetbox pip3 install ansible
+python3 -m pip install
+pip3 install pynetbox
+pip3 install ansible
+ansible-galaxy collection install netbox.netbox
 ```
 4. Set up environment variables for NetBox (these are referenced by the Ansible playbooks):
 ```
 export NETBOX_TOKEN=< YOUR_API_TOKEN >
 export NETBOX_API=< YOUR_NETBOX_URL >
 ```
-1. When you have finished working deactivate the Python virtual environment:
+5. When you have finished working deactivate the Python virtual environment:
 ```
 deactivate
 ```